Let’s Get Creating!

-In March we’re delighted to run six online writing workshops hosted by six different writers.
-These fun, creative and accessible workshops cover a range of fabulous topics.
-Please join us if you want to develop your ideas, or simply try out something new.
+In March 2021 we were delighted to run six online writing workshops hosted by six different writers.
+These fun, creative and accessible workshops covered a range of fabulous topics.

-This workshop offers a fun and interactive exploration of the power of a monologue, its role and dramatic potential in theatre and radio.
-If you are already working on a piece bring it along but if you are brand new to the form, the workshop offers a solid introduction with exercises and ways into them.
-You will leave the workshop with some tools to develop your ideas further.
+This workshop offered a fun and interactive exploration of the power of a monologue, its role and dramatic potential in theatre and radio.
+Participants left the workshop with some tools to develop their ideas further.

 Gemma Mills McGrath writes scripts for stage and screen that explore the moral fault lines in the funny/sad/awkward realm.
 In 2014, her play Botticelli’s Angels was one of the three finalists in the Jack Studio Theatre’s Write Now Festival.
 In 2016, she was selected for a place on the Red Rock Writers Academy run by John Yorke and her trial script got her tipped for a commission on the show.
 In 2017, she produced her one-act play Reunions at Theatre 503 which had a sell-out run.
 She has an MA in Screenwriting from LCC and has co-run a writers’ workshop group over the last ten years, helping herself and other writers crack on with new work.
 In 2018, she completed the intensive TV writing programme The Tribe where she developed a psychological drama mini-series.
 She also writes short stories and poems and is currently developing monologue projects. www.gemmamillsmcgrath.co.uk